 1-credit Virtual option: May 18-June 8, 2021.
 Required zoom sessions on May 18 and June 8 at 7 pm (MTN).
 The rest of the course is asynchronous and largely self-guided. $30 workshop fee.
 Optional credit available from choice of BSU or NNU. $60.

 BSU Students: You will take this class for academic credit through the BSU registrar.
 WHAT: Build your understanding of key concepts, content and connections among wildfires, water and climate.
 Increase your climate literacy to better understand and communicate about these topics.
 Discover how and why earth’s climate is changing, how it impacts our global and local natural resources, and what community solutions are possible to mitigate climate change.
 Virtual course will focus on content.
 Field experiences will build on that knowledge and focus on teaching these topics to 4th-12th grade students and adults.
 Receive training and award-winning materials from Project Learning Tree, Project WET and Boise State University.

 IDAH2O Master Water Stewards Workshop (In-Person)

 Friday, July 16, 2021, 8:30 a.m. – 4:00 p.m. at Boise WaterShed

 The IDAH2O program trains citizen volunteers to monitor water quality in local streams.
-The workshop includes a 3-hour classroom session and a 4-hour hands-on field session in the stream.
+The workshop includes a 3-hour classroom session (a virtual option is also available) and a 4-hour hands-on field session in the stream.
 Learn about habitat, biological, chemical and physical stream assessments.
 Teachers may use IDAH2O protocol in K-12 classrooms and will receive a Project WET curriculum guide.
 Fee $40; 1 PD credit for an additional $60.
 Bring your own lunch; light snacks available.
-Registration will open mid-April.